 A fast application creates a good user experience in many different ways:

 If you sell a product, having fast pages will help your visitors quickly understand what you have to offer and complete your order forms.

 If you generate revenues thanks to advertising on your content, a fast website will ease your visitors to navigate from page to page and will increase your total of page views per user.

-If your application is, for example, an ERP or CRM application, a great system performance will make end users happy and will avoid jumping to competitors.
+If your application is, for example, an ERP or CRM application, great system performance will make end-users happy and will avoid jumping to competitors.